panva/node-oidc-provider/docs/README.md

 Available [Client Metadata][client-metadata] is validated as defined by the specifications.
 This list is extended by other adjacent-specification related properties such as introspection and revocation endpoint authentication, Session Management, Front and Back-Channel Logout, etc.

-Note: each oidc-provider caches the clients once they are loaded.
-When your adapter-stored client configuration changes you should either reload your processes or trigger a cache clear (`provider.Client.cacheClear()` to clear the complete cache or `provider.Client.cacheClear(id)` to clear a specific client instance from cache).

 **via Provider interface**
 To add pre-established clients use the `initialize` method on a oidc-provider instance.
 This accepts